MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/edge-command-palette.md

 Use the DevTools [**Device Emulation**](../device-mode/index.md) tool to approximate how your page looks and responds on a mobile device.

-To open the DevTools Device Emulation tool by using Edge Command Palette:
+To open the DevTools Device Emulation tool by using Command Palette:

 1. In Microsoft Edge, press `Ctrl`+`Shift`+`Space`.
-Edge Command Palette opens.
+Command Palette opens.

 1. Press `>`.